llegomark/claude-anthropic-telegram-bot/README.md

 # claude-anthropic-telegram-bot

 This Telegram bot was created as a fun and interactive chat companion for my daughter, Argi.
-It uses the Anthropic API to generate responses and can switch between various scenarios, providing a diverse and engaging conversational experience.
+It uses the Anthropic API with the Claude 3.5 Sonnet model to generate responses and can switch between various scenarios, providing a diverse and engaging conversational experience.

 ![Anthropic Claude Telegram Bot](/images/image1.png)
 ![Anthropic Claude Telegram Bot](/images/image2.png)